connervieira/Predator/CONFIGURATION.md

     - The `delay` value determines how long Predator will wait, in seconds, between repetitions, if `reptition` is set to more than 1.
         - Note that this delay includes the time it takes for the previous instances of the sound effect to play.
         - For example, if the audio clip you're repeating takes 2 seconds to play, and you want a 1 second delay between audio clips, this setting should be 3 seconds.
+        - If the delay is set to zero, then all of the repetitions will play over top of each-other.
 - `webhook`
     - This setting is a string used to define a webhook that Predator will send a request to when it detects a license plate in real-time mode.
     - This setting should either be left blank, or be set to a URL.